DENNIS-CODES/SenSors/README.md

 Android provides sensor api to work with different types of sensors

-## This App This App focuses on Sensors example that
+## This App focuses on Sensors example that
 - prints x, y and z axis values.
 Here, we are going to see that.
 - changes the background color when device is shuffled.
 Click for changing background color of activity sensor example